 The MIT List Visual Arts Center maintains one of the most active Percent-for-Art programs in the country.
 Over the years MIT’s campus public art collection has continued to grow with new commissions by important and critically acclaimed contemporary artists.

-These three new public art works are significant permanent additions to the campus public art collection which includes other works artists such as Mark di Suvero, Jackie Ferrara, Dan Graham, Cai Guo-Qiang, Candida Höfer, Anish Kapoor, Sol LeWitt, Louise Nevelson, Jorge Pardo, Matthew Ritchie, and Sarah Sze, among others.
+These two new percent-for-artworks are significant permanent additions to the campus public art collection which includes other works by artists such as Mark di Suvero, Jackie Ferrara, Dan Graham, Antony Gormley, Cai Guo-Qiang, Anish Kapoor, Sol LeWitt, Louise Nevelson, Jorge Pardo, Matthew Ritchie, Ursula von Rydingsvard, Sarah Sze, and Leo Villareal among others.